Frequently Asked Questions - Evolving the Standards for B Corp Certification

 Aligned with the objectives of increased impact, clarity and responsiveness of the standards, one of the key aspirations of the evolution of the standards is to have a meaningful degree and quality of contextualization of the standards for B Corp Certification.
 When contextualizing the standards, there is always a need to balance flexibility with prescriptiveness - as giving companies complete flexibility could help in factoring their unique context more easily, but the lack of prescriptiveness could affect the universality and comparability of our standards and the ability to verify it.

-In the draft version of the standards, while the universality of spirit and vision has been maintained within each topic, there is also demonstration of contextualization and how this might look for different companies for example, different requirements depending upon company size and sector, having optionality in terms of ways to meet some requirements, etc. To learn more about how contextualisation shows up within the new standards, please check the Appendix of the draft standards
+In the draft version of the standards, while the universality of spirit and vision has been maintained within each topic, there is also a demonstration of contextualization and how this might look for different companies, for example, contextualized requirements according to company size and sector, having optionality in terms of ways to meet some requirements, etc. To learn more about how contextualisation shows up within the new standards, please check the Appendix of the draft standards

 What will happen to all the efforts that my company has invested in the past for the certification?